BE in Agriculture Engineering: Career, Course, Skills, Options, Outlook, Challenges

 • Food processing engineer: Food processing engineers design and develop equipment and systems used in food processing, including machinery for packaging, sterilization, and preservation.
 They may also work on improving food safety and quality.

 • Environmental engineer: Environmental engineers apply engineering principles to protect the environment and improve sustainability.
-They may work on projects such as water treatment, air pollution control, or waste management.
+They may work on water treatment, air pollution control, or waste management projects.

-• Research and development engineer: Research and development engineers work on the development and testing of new products or technologies.
-They may work in a variety of industries, including agriculture, and may be responsible for tasks such as prototyping, testing, and analyzing data.
+• Research and development engineer: Research and development engineers work on developing and testing new products or technologies.
+They may work in various industries, including agriculture, and may be responsible for prototyping, testing, and analyzing data.

 • Sales engineer: Sales engineers work in technical sales, representing companies and selling their products or services to customers.
-They may work in a variety of industries, including agriculture, and may be responsible for tasks such as preparing proposals, demonstrating products, and providing technical support.
+They may work in various industries, including agriculture, and may be responsible for preparing proposals, demonstrating products, and providing technical support.

 Duties, Tasks, Role, and Responsibilities